ShreyaThapa/v2-ach-api-docs/source/includes/_documents.md

 # Documents

 Customers of type `personal` or `business` and of status `document` require photos of identifying documents to be uploaded for manual review in order to be verified.
-Currently, SDK support only exists for retrieving data with regards to a `Document` resource.
-To create a document, you must use an external HTTP library.
+Currently, SDK support for document upload only exists for Ruby, Node.js, and Python.
+To upload a document using other languages, you must use an external HTTP library.

 For more information on handling the Customer verifiation status of `document`, reference our [Customer verification](https://developers.dwolla.com/resources/customer-verification/handling-verification-statuses.html) resource article.